This Healthcare Values Partnership event is free thanks to the support from:

 Neil Messer (University of Winchester): Theological Theses concerning Health, Disease and Flourishing (Title TBC)

-Havi Carel (University of Bristol): The Phenomenology of Illness (Title TBC)
+Havi Carel (University of Bristol): Phenomenology of Illness and Personal Responsibility

 Andrew Moscrop (GP; University of Oxford): Social Determinants of Health and Disease (Title TBC)

 Jonathan Herring (University of Oxford): Rationing by Fault

 Thomas Schramme (University of Liverpool): Disease and Dispositions as Objects of Individual Responsibility

 Respondent: Prof Bill Fulford (Oxford University)

 4.50pm Wrap-up and Farewell (Therese Feiler, Joshua Hordern)